Psychotherapy: Types

-There are hundreds of psychotherapy approaches or schools of thought.
-By 1980 there were more than 250; by 1996 more than 450; and at the start of the 21st century there were over a thousand different named psychotherapies—some being minor variations while others are based on very different conceptions of psychology, ethics (how to live) or technique.
-In practice therapy is often not of one pure type but draws from a number of perspectives and schools—known as an integrative or eclectic approach.
-Contemporary integrative models increasingly emphasize identifying and modifying recurrent cognitive, emotional, and interpersonal patterns, combining techniques from cognitive-behavioral, psychodynamic, and attachment-based frameworks.
-The importance of the therapeutic relationship, also known as therapeutic alliance, between client and therapist is often regarded as crucial to psychotherapy.
-Common factors theory addresses this and other core aspects thought to be responsible for effective psychotherapy.
+There are hundreds of psychotherapy approaches and schools of thought.
+By 1980, there were more than 250; by 1996, more than 450; and by the start of the 21st century, there were over a thousand different named psychotherapies.
+While some are minor variations, others are based on very different conceptions of psychology, ethics, or technique.
+In practice, therapy is rarely limited to one pure type.
+Instead, it often draws from a number of perspectives—a method known as an integrative or eclectic approach.
+Contemporary integrative models increasingly emphasize identifying and modifying recurrent cognitive, emotional, and interpersonal patterns by combining techniques from cognitive-behavioral, psychodynamic, and attachment-based frameworks.

+The importance of the therapeutic relationship, also known as the therapeutic alliance, between the client and therapist is often regarded as crucial to psychotherapy.
+Common factors theory addresses this alliance alongside other core aspects thought to be responsible for effective treatment.

-Sigmund Freud (1856–1939), a Viennese neurologist who studied with Jean-Martin Charcot in 1885, is often considered the father of modern psychotherapy.
-His methods included analyzing his patient's dreams in search of important hidden insights into their unconscious minds.
-Other major elements of his methods, which changed throughout the years, included identification of childhood sexuality, the role of anxiety as a manifestation of inner conflict, the differentiation of parts of the psyche (id, ego, superego), transference and countertransference (the patient's projections onto the therapist, and the therapist's emotional responses to that).
-Some of his concepts were too broad to be amenable to empirical testing and invalidation, and he was critiqued for this by Jaspers.
-Numerous major figures elaborated and refined Freud's therapeutic techniques including Melanie Klein, Donald Winnicott, and others.
+Sigmund Freud (1856–1939), a Viennese neurologist who studied under Jean-Martin Charcot in 1885, is often considered the father of modern psychotherapy.
+His methods included analyzing his patients' dreams in search of hidden insights into their unconscious minds.
+Other major elements of his methods, which changed throughout the years, included the identification of childhood sexuality, the role of anxiety as a manifestation of inner conflict, the differentiation of the psyche (into id, ego, and superego), and the concepts of transference and countertransference.
+The terms transference and countertransference describe, respectively, the patient's projections onto the therapist and the therapist's emotional responses to the patient.
+Because some of his concepts were too broad to be amenable to empirical testing and invalidation, Freud was critiqued by Karl Jaspers.
+Despite these critiques, numerous major figures, including Melanie Klein and Donald Winnicott, later elaborated on and refined Freud's therapeutic techniques.

 Since the 1960s, however, the use of Freudian-based analysis for the treatment of mental disorders has declined substantially.
-Different types of psychotherapy have been created along with the advent of clinical trials to test them scientifically.
-These incorporate subjective treatments (after Beck), behavioral treatments (after Skinner and Wolpe) and additional time-constrained and centered structures, for example, interpersonal psychotherapy.
-In youth issue and in schizophrenia, the systems of family treatment hold esteem.
-A portion of the thoughts emerging from therapy are presently pervasive and some are a piece of the tool set of ordinary clinical practice.
-They are not just medications, they additionally help to understand complex conduct.
+Different types of psychotherapy have emerged alongside clinical trials designed to test them scientifically.
+These include subjective treatments (after Beck), behavioral treatments (after Skinner and Wolpe), and more time-constrained, centered structures, such as interpersonal psychotherapy.
+For youth disorders and schizophrenia, family therapy approaches are valuable.
+Some of the concepts developed in therapy have become widespread and form part of the toolset for everyday clinical practice.
+They are not just treatments; they also help clinicians understand complex behavior.